jolicode/Harvest-Forecast-tools/README.md

 This projects contains several useful additions to [Harvest](https://www.getharvest.com/) and [Forecast](https://www.getharvest.com/forecast), two time tracking and scheduling applications:

  * Harvest Timesheets and Forecast schedules comparison at the team scale;
+ * Generate a days-off summary as a markdown list, from both Harvest and Forecast;
  * Mass team insertions of Harvest timesheets and Forecast schedules entries.

+⚠️ Forecast APIs are not official, and may break or change from one day to another<br />
+⚠️ This is a Proof Of Concept, far from perfect.
+Feel free to improve :)

 ## Pre-requisites